alliedmodders/amtl/README.md

 * Fast Log2/Floor2 functions (also known as bitscan or count zeroes).
 * Integer alignment (useful for allocators or code generators).

-### Moveable (am-moveable.h)

-AMTL used to emulate C++ r-value semantics.
-Now it requires native support.
-It provides a replacement for std::move as ke::Move, and std::forward as ke::Forward.

 ### Reference Counting (am-refcounting.h)

 Two classes are available to help other classes implement reference counting.
 They are Refcounted